-Tier II of the ERT Standard: "Corporate GHG Verification Guideline" by ERT, prepared for U.S. EPA Climate Leaders.
-(Cventure LLC is a carbon market services firm specializing in GHG inventories and verification; their managing members are primary authors of the ERT verification standard.)
-Tier II-level verification is appropriate for basic reporting, and those voluntary efforts for which there are no imminent requirements for compliance obligations, as is the case for Kimco Realty, as direct GHG emissions from each of their facilities are well below any existing or pending GHG regulatory requirements.
-It is intended to support baseline determinations, and claims of carbon neutrality, and enable assessments of performance of GHG reduction initiatives by Kimco Realty.
-Given the status of Kimco Realty's GHG emissions inventory system, a Tier II-level verification was appropriate for this project.
-This verification effort covered Kimco Realty's FY2013 GHG emissions inventory.
+Tier II of the ERT Standard: "Corporate GHG Verification Guideline" by ERT, a CDP-approved verification standard.
+A Tier II-level verification is appropriate for basic reporting, and voluntary efforts for which there are no imminent requirements for compliance obligations, as is the case for Kimco Realty, as direct GHG emissions from each of their facilities are well below any existing or pending GHG regulatory requirements.
+Given the status of Kimco Realty's GHG emissions inventory system, a Tier II-level verification was appropriate here.
+This verification effort covered Kimco Realty's FY2014 GHG emissions inventory.
+Cventure was not involved in any of the GHG emissions- or water-related data collection, or the development of associated emissions or usage estimates, and assertions made by Kimco Realty.
+Also, Cventure has not provided any services to Kimco Realty which could compromise Cventure's independence as the 3rd party verifier on this project.
 Cventure's verification opinion statement is conditioned on the following findings described below.

-The Tier II review was designed to provide a limited level of assurance that the GHG emissions assertion is materially correct, with a materiality threshold of 20%.
-The ERT-Tier II Standard was followed on minimum thresholds for data sampling, documentary evidence review, testing and re-performance calculations, and analytical procedures.
+The Tier II review was designed to provide a limited level of assurance that the GHG emissions (including energy and waste), and water usage, assertions are materially correct.
+The ERT-Tier II Standard was followed on minimum thresholds for data sampling, documentary evidence review, and testing and analytical procedures.
 Detailed reviews of data management and calculations in Kimco Realty's inventory were conducted.
-Site survey visits and data collection meetings were conducted at Kimco Realty's Charlotte, NC offices on April 3, 2014, with Kimco Realty's energy and GHG inventory manager; and at Deloitte's Arlington, VA offices on April 14, 2014, with the Deloitte GHG inventory development manager.
-Over one hundred (100+) facilities were selected for screening reviews, and potential data sampling and testing, representing >40% of Kimco Realty's total energy and GHG emissions inventory.
-Select purchased electricity monthly billing data were examined for each of them, as obtained from the external ECOVA energy management/billing system database reports.
-Select sampling of electricity billing invoices' raw data and other monthly/ annual data cross-checks were compared against activity data in Kimco Realty's inventory report spreadsheets.
+A site survey visit/data collection meeting was conducted at Kimco Realty's Charlotte, NC offices on April 7, 2015, with Kimco Realty's energy and GHG inventory manager.
+Over one hundred (100+) facilities were selected for potential data sampling and testing, representing ~40% of Kimco Realty's total energy and GHG emissions inventory.
+Database reports were obtained from the Ecova utility data management system, including results for monthly billing data, for each of those sites.
+Select sampling of electricity and natural gas billing invoices' raw data and other monthly/annual data cross-checks were compared against activity data in Kimco Realty's inventory report spreadsheets.
 Error checking tests were performed on those subsets of the candidate facilities to assess the information collected, including missing data, duplicate records, limits/reasonableness, units of measure (UOM), and re-computation cross-checks.
-GHG emissions sources in those detailed audit reviews represent ~12% of Kimco Realty's entity-wide energy use and GHG emissions.
-Only one (1) potentially material error was found in those tests; several minor, immaterial discrepancies between root data documentation and the inventory report were identified by Cventure during the verification; all of these were corrected by Kimco Realty/Deloitte.
-Boundary checks included reviews of Kimco Realty's 2013 Annual Report and SEC10-K report.
+GHG emissions sources in those detailed audit reviews represent ~15% of Kimco Realty's entity-wide energy use and Scope 1 & 2 GHG emissions.
+Several minor, immaterial discrepancies between root data documentation and the inventory report were identified by Cventure during the verification; all of these were corrected by Kimco Realty/Deloitte at that time.
+Boundary checks included reviews of Kimco Realty's 2014 Annual Report and SEC10-K report.
 Select CO2 emission factors and emissions calculations were checked.
-Activity data aggregation and select calculation checks were made, and compared against inventory output reports.
+The waste vendor's annual data were reviewed, along with a sampling of detailed waste generation data for twenty (20) Kimco Realty facilities.
 No material errors or misstatements were found in those types of checks.
+Detailed monthly water usage reports were obtained for thirty-six (36) facilities from the Ecova utility data management system database, representing over one third of Kimco Realty's water usage.
+Numerous material errors for water were identified in the Ecova database; these were corrected by Deloitte/ Kimco Realty in the Deloitte database.
+This is a recommended follow-up issue for Kimco Realty and Ecova.
 We believe our work provides a reasonable basis for our opinion.